Were you looking for a creative hobby and stumbled upon the idea of embroidery? If that is the case, you are in the right place.

 8. Singer Legacy SE300

-Lastly, we have the sleek embroidery and sewing machine that offers you a great big workplace for both the tasks.
+Lastly, we have a sleek embroidery and sewing machine that offers you a great big workplace for both the tasks.

 Built-in stitches and designs are enough for basics, but that the same time the USB port allows you to download more designs and fonts.